 We were in Cape May, New Jersey — on the Delaware Bay side — to document recently restored beaches that had been devastated by storm surge from Hurricane Sandy.
 The biologists we were tailing hailed from such distant locales as Canada, England and Brazil — all assembled in southern New Jersey to study the biannual migration of red knots.
 Though, no one on the beach had come farther than the birds themselves.

-As you may have known from our coverage of the shorebird, red knots are being considered for listing as a threatened species.
+As you may have known from our coverage of the shorebird, red knots have been proposed to list as a threatened species–the first bird, in fact, to be proposed to list under the Endangered Species Act primarily to the threat of climate change.
 The team of biologists were there to take measurements to determine how the Delaware Bay population of red knots is doing.

 We were hunkered down behind some beachgrass for about forty minutes.
 One of the biologists from England joked about how, one time, they had waited five hours for the birds to make their way into the cannon net’s range.
 The same biologist had his thumb on the ominously-named “Firing Box,” which looked like an old Gameboy(tm), but was attached by around 100 yards of wire to the three metal tubes buried in the shoreline, loaded with a specially designed net to trap these world-traveling shorebirds.